openlawteam/tribute-contracts/docs/adapters/GuildKick.md

   - checks if the message sender is actually a member of the DAO.
   - checks if the kicked member is actually a member of the DAO.
-  - processing the kick proposal.
+  - process the kick proposal.
   - jail/unjail the kicked member

 - Voting